Robust, partially alive particle Metropolis-Hastings via the Frankenfilter

 \subsection{Our contribution and the structure of this article}

-The Frankenfilter corrects the alive filter with hard threshold so that the likelihood estimator is unbiased, and generalises the applicability in several directions.
-In particular, the Frankenfilter allows: \begin{itemize} \item specification of a minimum number of simulations, $m_-$, as well as a maximum, $m_+$; \item the conditional likelihood to be any non-negative weight rather than an indicator; in particular, this permits the use of informed transition proposals, so called `bridges' \cite[]{GoliWilk15,GoliSher2019}; \item any non-negative measure of success, rather than an indicator; this permits the amount of success to depend on the likelihood, for example. \end{itemize}
+The Frankenfilter corrects the alive particle filter with a hard threshold so that the likelihood estimator is unbiased, and generalises the applicability in several directions.
+In particular, the Frankenfilter allows: (i) specification of a minimum number of simulations, $m_-$, as well as a maximum, $m_+$; (ii) the conditional likelihood to be any non-negative weight rather than an indicator; in particular, this permits the use of informed transition proposals, so called `bridges' \cite[]{GoliWilk15,GoliSher2019}; (iii) any non-negative measure of success, rather than an indicator; this permits the amount of success to depend on the conditional likelihood, for example.

 We also derive tuning advice for the alive particle filter and the Frankenfilter.
-Simulation studies demonstrate the bias inherent in Algorithm \ref{alg.AliveHard}, validate the tuning advice and compare PMMH using the Frankenfilter with an equivalent static particle filter, exploring the relative robustness and efficiency.
+Simulation studies validate the tuning advice and compare PMMH using the Frankenfilter with an equivalent static particle filter, exploring the relative robustness and efficiency.

-The Frankenfilter can be applied to any discretely observed Markov process observed at a discrete set of times, where observations $y_t$ have a known conditional likelihood, $f(y_t|X_t=x_t)$, given the state of the hidden process, $X_t=x_t$, $t=1,\dots,T$.
-We will repeatedly refer to two cases of particular interest, where the conditional likelihood is an indicator function: \begin{itemize} \item \emph{Complete, exact observations}: At each observation time, the complete state vector is observed; \emph{i.e.}, we observe $X_{t}=x_t$, $t=1,\dots,T$. \item \emph{Partial, exact observations}: At each observation time, a subset of the components of the state vector are observed.
+The Frankenfilter can be applied to any Markov process observed at a discrete set of times, where observations $y_t$ have a known conditional likelihood, $f(y_t|X_t=x_t)$, given the state of the hidden process, $X_t=x_t$, $t=1,\dots,T$.
+We will repeatedly refer to two cases of particular interest, where the conditional likelihood is an indicator function: \begin{itemize} \item \emph{Full, exact observations}: At each observation time, the full state vector is observed; \emph{i.e.}, we observe $X_{t}=x_t$, $t=1,\dots,T$. \item \emph{Partial, exact observations}: At each observation time, a subset of the components of the state vector are observed.
 Let $X_t=(X^*_t,Z_t)$; we observe $X^*_t=x^*_t$, $t=1,\dots,T$. \end{itemize} Section \ref{sec.Frank} presents the Frankenfilter in several stages of increasing generality and proves the unbiasedness of the likelihood estimator.
 Section \ref{sec.tune} derives advice on tuning the alive particle filter and the Frankenfilter and Section \ref{sec.sims} presents the simulation studies.
 The article concludes in Section \ref{sec.Discussion} with a discussion.